-Are you looking to start using social media to promote your business but you don’t know where to start?
+Are you looking to start using social media to promote your property firm but you don’t know where to start?

 Social media can be overwhelming, especially when you are starting from scratch.
 However, it’s also a brilliant tool to help raise awareness and get your message out to the masses.

-Social media is all about having a planned approach and making sure that you use social media appropriately for your business.
+Social media is all about having a planned approach and making sure that you use social media appropriately for your property firm, chartered surveyors firm or architectural practice.
 Not all channels will work and more importantly, you don’t have to be on EVERY channel!
 Think about your target audience and understand which channels they use.

 So what do you need to start thinking about when you take the leap into the wonderful world of social media?
 Here’s some advice to help you along the way.